John Collins (basketball): Early life

-Collins was born in Layton, Utah, to John Collins Jr. and Lyria Rissing-Collins from the U.S. Virgin Islands.
+Collins was born in Layton, Utah, to John Collins Jr. and Lyria Rissing-Collins.
 His father served in the Navy and his mother was in the Air Force.
 As a result, the family moved a lot during Collins' youth, spending time in the Virgin Islands, Guam, and Turkey.
 He regularly played soccer as a teenager on his mother's military bases.
 He is a big Premier League football fan, and an avid supporter of London team Chelsea.

 Collins attended Cardinal Newman High School in West Palm Beach, Florida.
 While at Newman, he was a three-time letter winner and was named the Florida Class 4A Player of the Year his senior year.
-On November 13, 2014, he signed a letter of intent to play college basketball at Wake Forest.
+On November 13, 2014, he signed a letter of intent to play college basketball at Wake Forest, joining fellow 2015 prospects Bryant Crawford and Doral Moore.

 College career

 Collins appeared in all 31 of his team's game during his freshman year.
 He led the team in field goal accuracy at 54.7%.

 On January 18, 2017, Collins scored 27 points and 7 rebounds in a 96–79 win against Miami.
 On January 21, 2017, Collins scored 21 points and 9 rebounds in a 93–88 win over NC State.
 On January 23, 2017, Collins was named Atlantic Coast Conference (ACC) player of the week.
 On January 31, 2017, Collins scored 26 points and 16 rebounds in an 85–80 victory against Boston College.
 On February 4, 2017, Collins scored a double-double of 20 points and 11 rebounds in an 81–69 win over Georgia Tech.
 On February 20, 2017, Collins earned ACC Player of the week honors for the second consecutive time.
 On February 22, 2017, Collins scored 22 points and 13 rebounds in a 63–59 win against Pittsburgh.
 On March 2, 2017, Collins scored 25 points and 11 rebounds in an 88–81 win against No.8 ranked Louisville.
 As a starter his sophomore year, Collins led Wake Forest in scoring and rebounding with 19.2 points per game and 9.8 rebounds a game.
 Collins also led the ACC in field goal percentage and 20 point and 10 rebound games (10).
 Collins streak of 20 point games for 12 consecutive times is the longest ever by a Wake Forest player, while also becoming the first to score 600 points and 300 in a season since former Demon Deacon and NBA Hall of Famer Tim Duncan did it during the 1996–97 season.
 His performance earned him recognition as the ACC Most Improved Player and he was named first-team all-ACC.

 After the season Collins entered the 2017 NBA draft, forgoing his final two years of eligibility.